Spanish Hot Chocolate, or simply “chocolate caliente” in Spanish, is one of my favorite hot drinks.

 The BEST Spiced Spanish Hot Chocolate

-For this recipe, I made several changes to adapt the chocolate to be more seasonal and added a little bit of my Caribbean flair.
+For this recipe, I made several changes to adapt the chocolate to be more seasonal and add a little bit of my Caribbean flair.

 You need to get a good quality chocolate bar and it doesn’t need to be expensive.
 My suggestion is to get a dark raw chocolate bar without sugar or spices added.
 This way you can control the flavor profile that you want to achieve.
 This is my preference because I can decide how much sugar or how many spices I want to add.

 First, in a medium saucepan combine the whole milk, coconut milk, and warm on low to medium heat.
-Then add the chocolate, cinnamon, nutmeg, cardamom, sugar, vanilla, instant espresso powder and the Pumpkin Spice Syrup.
+Then add the chocolate, cinnamon, nutmeg, cardamom, sugar, vanilla, and instant espresso powder.
 Stir until the chocolate melts and the other ingredients combine.

-For the next step, spoon some of the liquid into a small cup, add the cornstarch and mix well until the lumps disappear.
+To thicken the hot chocolate, spoon some of the hot milk chocolate liquid into a small cup, add the cornstarch and mix well until the lumps disappear.
 Then, pour the mixture back into the saucepan and stir until reaching the thickness and creamy consistency that you want.